SCIENCE BEHIND FINANCIAL QBITS

 © E. Miles Stoudenmire, 2018.

-Financial Qbits is the first commercial application of quantum computing technology.
+Completed in 2013, Financial Qbits is the first commercial application of quantum computing technology.
 It quantizes double-entry infinity by exploiting the exotic properties of tensor network theory, quantum computing and deep learning.

 Financial Qbits is based on a QML algorithm whose search space is a ground-state wave function that condenses all probable double-entry information down to a 12-body tensor network encoded at five different layers of abstraction.
 Since double-entries are the binary building blocks that make up all financial statements, we can use this 12-body tensor network as a minimal-complexity computational resource to process financial statements in a hyperfast way.
 This translates to hyperfast financial literacy, one qubit, or one double-entry at a time.
 Note: Financial Qbits also provides a shortcut to understand the theoretical framework behind quantum computing and deep learning.